SainsburyWellcomeCentre/rc2_analysis/README.md

 Preprocessing pipeline and analysis of data coming from the rollercoaster setup.

 > [!IMPORTANT]
-> This codebase is provided as a reference for the publication Velez-Fort 2025 and has been thoroughly documented.
+> This codebase is provided as a reference for the publication Velez-Fort, Cossell, Porta, Clopath, Margrie (202x) *Title* Journal.
+> It has been thoroughly documented.
 If you have any questions, please open an issue.

 > [!CAUTION]
 > This codebase will not be actively maintained.
 Installation may be complex and could potentially be unsuccessful.

-You can create an older version of the figures following the instructions on the [`rc2_figures`](https://github.com/SainsburyWellcomeCentre/rc2_figures/tree/master) repository.
 ## Installation

 This code has been developed on MATLAB 2021a on Windows 10.
 Prerequisite code must be installed on the system: